testlnord/trends/README.md

 sudo ./main.py start
 ```

+You can add your own page templates.
+Just put them into any dir and add `"template_dir"` parameter to your config file.

+For different static files location you can create `"staticfiles_dir"` parameter.

 #### Logging

 Updater and webserver store logs in `trends.log` and `websrv.log` files by default.
 If you want change all logging settings
 in configuration files.
 I recommend read [this](https://docs.python.org/2/library/logging.config.html) at first.

+### For developers

+If you want to change code always look into module docstrings first.
+Sometimes there is something useful.